Ambitious eighth graders are under pressure for the coming SHSAT

 George Patterson (left), principal of P.S.
-308 Clara Caldwell in Bedford-Stuyvesant.
+308 Clara Cardwell in Bedford-Stuyvesant.
 Photo: Jerome Bailey

 According to several long-time teachers at P.S.
 308, the school had a highly successful gifted and talented program for years.
 “We didn’t realize it was gone until they stopped testing the students,” said Beverly Hindes-Kirkland, a teacher at P.S.
 308. It remains unclear exactly why the Department of Education removed the program.

 But now it may return.
 The deadline for parents to submit a request for testing into the gifted and talented program was Nov.
 8, and for students who applied, testing will be administered to K-2 students from January 6 to February 5.
 A representative of the New York City Department of Education said that even if 25 kids don’t pass the test, there is still a chance to establish a gifted and talented program if a large number of parents push for it in a particular area.